yulonglim/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2b.
 Name was not provided.
   * 2b1.
 TeachBook shows an error message.

     Use case ends.

-**Use case: UC06 - Delete one or more student**
+**Use case: UC06 - Delete one or more students**

 MSS:

 1. User requests to delete one or more specific students.
 2. TeachBook deletes the students.
-3. TeachBook shows a success message.

    Use case ends.

 Extensions:

 * 1a.
-One or more given indices are invalid.
+One or more specified students do not exist.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.